arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Appoint adequate legal representation.

-• Ensure to protect the interest of the class.
+• Ensure to protect the interests of the class.

 • Have the same questions of law or facts.